Overview of South Carolina Testing Requirements

 - Pass the Principles of Learning and Teaching (PLT) test, with the exception of alternate route applicants meeting the criteria of their licensure process.

-- Pass the appropriate Praxis II® tests required for their licensure area.
+- Pass the appropriate Praxis® Subject Assessments (formerly the Praxis II® tests) required for their licensure area.

 - Submit the appropriate licensure form and fees.